sovrynn/ecdo/0-FOUNDATION-THEORY/ecdo-frequency/README.md

 Going back another 3700 years to 9100 BC:
 - End of the Younger Dryas
-- Plato's account of a story about Atlantis sinking in approximately 9600 BC (`cataclysm-history`)
+- Plato's account of a story about Atlantis sinking in approximately 9600 BC (`cataclysm-chronology`)

 Finally you also have a harmonic of the gas giant grand cycle which aligns with these dates (`solar-system`).